Recommended glossary entries

-In order to explain the way in which the person affected perceives, the same example is used in a modified way.
+In order to explain the way of perception of being affected, according to tradition, the same example is used in a modified form.
 This time, as a percepter, you are directly on the lake shore.
 This means that you are a part of the information content.
 On the one hand, the perception is directed directly at the water or at the viewing, on the other hand one is also affected by the effects by one’s own presence.

 The perception of the existing information of the water on the lake, the cool air and the water mixture on one’s own skin, the rising vapors of water particles on the earth’s surface, the heat of the sun’s rays, etc., as a whole, is what one is affected by.